Back to Blog

 Accuracy and Limitations

-• Metabolic adaptation occurs with prolonged calorie restriction
+• • Metabolic adaptation occurs during extended caloric restriction

-Use calorie calculations as a starting point, then adjust based on real-world results and how you feel.
+• • Use calculations as starting points, then adjust based on results

 Calculate Your Daily Calories